Maahygrah/web3-onchain-log/README.md

 * **Meticulous** (adjective): Showing great attention to detail; very careful and precise. *Example:* "Conducting a meticulous audit of discord webhook permissions is vital to prevent unauthorized bots from publishing malicious links in announcement channels."
+## Section 12: Network Infrastructure & Validator Operations
+* **Distributed Validator Performance Benchmarking:** A structured tracking framework that analyzes node uptime, block proposal frequencies, and slashing risks across decentralized consensus networks to guarantee the physical security and stability of the underlying protocol.